LuckyRiceYT/Sandwich/README.md

 # Sandwich
 "Sandwich" is a ".cpp file" that renames some variables with sandwich stuffing and toppings.

-To showcase what it does, the screenshot below shows what it can do
+To showcase the syntax, check the syntax below.

 ![sandwich](https://github.com/LuckyRiceYT/Sandwich/assets/93751666/89bc989d-eb95-43e9-ae96-5acc258c612b)